morpht/stalk-your-box/README.md

 This manifest was created as part of a simple demo for our presentation at DrupalCon Prague 2013: https://prague2013.drupal.org/session/have-you-been-stalking-your-servers

 It installs Munin and Nagios on your server and protects them with Basic access authentication.
+Installs php-apc and deploys apc.php

 ## Description
 A small Puppet manifest to get you started with monitoring your dev LAMP server.